City Union Mission Calls on the Community to Help Meet Their CELEBRATE HOPE Campaign Goal

 “During these last few weeks, we urge our community partners to help support this

 life-changing campaign.
 Now is the time to give their best gifts yet, to ensure no man,

 woman or child is denied the care and support that can transform their lives.”

-KANSAS CITY, Mo.— City Union Mission began their CELEBRATE HOPE: Reach Out to K.C.’s Poor or Homeless campaign on October 1 with the objective of securing about half of the Mission’s yearly operating budget by January 31, 2020.
-They are currently almost halfway through their four-month campaign and have $4,459,335 yet to raise to meet their $6.5 million goal.
+KANSAS CITY, Mo.— City Union Mission began their CELEBRATE HOPE: Reach Out to K.C.’s Poor or Homeless campaign on October 1 with the objective of securing about half of the Mission’s yearly operating budget by January 31, 2021.
+They are currently halfway through their four-month campaign and have $5,082,314 yet to raise to meet their $7 million goal.

-“I am truly amazed and grateful for the response of our community so far,” said Executive Director Dan Doty.
+“I am truly amazed and grateful for the response of our community so far,” said Chief Executive Officer Terry Megli.
 “While the financial gifts and support we have received have been wonderful, we still need that level of commitment during these final weeks.
 This is a critical time, as we anticipate the food, shelter and faith-based guidance that will be needed in the coming year.
 We must be prepared to care for everyone who comes through our doors.”